dcdpr/did-btc1/chapters/CRUD-Operations.md

 1. Verify that `targetDIDDocument` is conformant with the data model specified by the DID Core specification.
 1. Set `targetHash` to the SHA256 hash of `targetDIDDocument`.
-1. Check that `targetHash` equals `update.targetHash`, else raise InvalidDIDUpdate error.
+1. Check that `targetHash` equals `update.targetHash`, else raise invalidDidUpdate error.
 1. Return `targetDIDDocument`.